Perspective | Larry Nassar is in jail. Why isn’t everyone who ignored his crimes?

 Special prosecutor, please.

-“The record established that Steve Penny, FBI agent [Jay] Abbott and their subordinates worked to conceal Nassar’s crimes,” Raisman seethed in her testimony. “ … They diminished the significance of my abuse and made me feel that my criminal case was not worth pursuing.
+“The records established that Steve Penny, FBI agent Jay Abbott and their subordinates worked to conceal Nassar’s crimes,” Raisman seethed in her testimony. “ … The agent diminished the significance of my abuse and made me feel my criminal case was not worth pursuing.
 The special agent in charge met Steve Penny for beers, to discuss job opportunities in the Olympic movement.”

-By the end of the day’s testimony, Senators were fairly screaming with bipartisan anger over the excruciating testimony.
+By the end of the day’s testimony, senators were fairly screaming with bipartisan anger over the excruciating testimony.
 At this point, Nassar’s crime is not the sole outrage.
-The fact that these young women have had to spend six years trying to “face down an entire system,” as Cotton said, to get basic accountability from Olympic and law enforcement officials, has become a concomitant and compounding outrage.
+The fact that these young women have had to spend six years trying to “face down an entire system,” as Cotton said, to get basic accountability from Olympic and law enforcement officials has become a concomitant and compounding outrage.

 What these women need and deserve, so that they can finally move on with their lives, is the prompt appointment of a cool independent inquisitor who can demand — and get — the answers about who and what drove the coverup.
 As Sen. Jon Ossoff (D-Ga.) said to Raisman and her teammates in the most pointed remark of the day, “The burden shouldn’t be on you to see that there isn’t impunity.”